 Let me ask you, did this happen to you?
 As a logistics service provider, you ended up paying a shipper or consignee.
 You got blamed for damage or loss of cargo and you did not have the ability to fend off the claim… Then, what did you do?
-Told your handling teams to start take photos and report damages as material comes in?
+Told your handling teams to start to take photos and report damages as material comes in?
 Good move.
 And now?
-You’re spending a lot of time and all you got is a bunch of photo’s on WhatsApp, e-mail or some file-share.
+You’re spending a lot of time and all you got is a bunch of photos on WhatsApp, e-mail, or some file-share.
 Doesn’t feel quite right, does it?

 Now, let’s have a look at this challenge.
 What you are doing is to create a “Proof of Condition” (“PoC”) of cargoes.
 To make the Proof of Condition consistently useful, I recommend to implement the following three tips:

 - Train to obtain quality